Ontotext-AD/graphdb-replay-tool/README.md

 When capturing traffic under Linux/macOS/*BSD, GoReplay must be run as **root**, to create a raw socket and set the network interface to promiscuous mode.
 Under Windows, elevation is required.

-When capturing GraphDB traffic **-input-raw-track-response** is mandatory to latter replay compound transactions sucessfully.
+When capturing GraphDB traffic, using **-input-raw-track-response** is mandatory to latter replay compound transactions sucessfully.

-If you want to inhibit logging of authentication secrets, please pass **-http-disallow-header Authorization**.
-But in this case, the middleware will not generate authentication tokens, as the username will not be available.
+If you want to inhibit logging of authentication secrets, pass **-http-disallow-header Authorization**.
+In this case, the middleware will not generate authentication tokens, as the username will not be available.

-Please note that TLS traffic (HTTPS) can only be captured using the **-input-raw-protocol binary** option and *will not produce usable results*
+> :page_with_curl: **Note:** TLS traffic (HTTPS) can only be captured using the **-input-raw-protocol binary** option and *will not produce usable results*

 The middleware application has no function when recording to a file and will actually hinder the recording process by blocking recording of any requests involving compound